deivid-rodriguez/byebug/README.md

 are debugging rails, start the server and once the execution gets to your `byebug` command you will get a debugging prompt.

-Former [debugger][] or [ruby-debug][] users, notice:

-* Some gems (rails, rspec) implement debugging flags (-d, --debugger) that early require and start the debugger.
-These flags are a performance penalty and byebug doesn't need them anymore so my recommendation is not to use them.
-In any case, both rails and rspec have deprecated these flags in their latest versions.
-* The startup configuration file is now called `.byebugrc` instead of `.rdebugrc`.

 ## Byebug's commands